-An epitome of Buddhist divinity, Mahabodhi temple seizes the hearts of visitors.
+An epitome of Buddhist divinity, the Mahabodhi temple seizes the hearts of visitors.
 Mahabodhi Temple Complex is an icon of tranquillity and is one of the most prominent Buddhist Pilgrimage sites that is situated in Bodhgaya, Bihar.
 Typically, the Mahabodhi temple completes the list of four holy sites dedicated to the Buddha's life, therefore, the divine temple is the perfect place to take you to the enlightenment era of the Lord Buddha.
 This antique icon can endow you with a serene space where you can meditate anytime between dawn to dusk.

-Best time to visit this Buddhist pilgrimage site in India is November and February when the weather is amiable.
+The best time to visit this Buddhist pilgrimage site in India is in November and February when the weather is amiable.
 September to January are the peak months and one can avoid the time from June to September due to heavy rainfall in the region.
 There is no entry fee to visit the temple, however, if one has to carry a camera then the charge is 100 INR and for videography, it is 300 INR.
 No mobile phones are allowed inside the temple.

 Mahabodhi temple architecture is spellbinding.
 There is a diamond throne built by Ashoka at the feet of the Bodhi tree which is popular as Vajrasana and people worship this place even today.
 Around the throne, there are sandstone columns with a pot-shaped base.
 The architecture also includes carved panels and medallions along with the extension of railings done with granite.
-Embellished with foliate ornaments, a plethora of small figures and the stupas, Mahabodhi temple displays the best architecture of ancient times.
+Embellished with foliate ornaments, a plethora of small figures, and the stupas, Mahabodhi temple displays the best architecture of ancient times.

-3. Nippon Japanese Temple.
 In the year of 1972, the Japanese government intervened in the establishment of this Nippon Japanese temple.
 This Monastery is not only known for its world-class wooden Japanese architecture, but the mind-blowing paintings of the building also make it worth a visit.
 The paintings define the life journey of Buddha and there is an idol of the revered Buddhist Lord.
-Though peace comes from inside, yet the sight of this serene place along with Mahabodhi temple can surely endow you with some peace.
+Though peace comes from inside, yet the sight of this serene place along with the Mahabodhi temple can surely endow you with some peace.

-All these above mentioned fascinating places offer free-of-cost visits, therefore, tourists can save a lot of bucks even after a great travel journey.
+All these above-mentioned fascinating places offer free-of-cost visits, therefore, tourists can save a lot of bucks even after a great travel journey.